-Objective 2: Reevaluate the development and implementation of a district-wide technology curriculum that emphasizes the curriculum's correlation to the Core Curriculum Content Standards and ISTE's NETS standards for students.
-Establish a pacing guide to meet the Eighth Grade Technology Literacy level mandated by NCLB.
-Timeline: Ongoing This objective has been met.
+Objective 2: Reevaluate the development and implementation of a district-wide technology curriculum that emphasizes the curriculum's correlation to the Common Core Standards and PARCC assessment.

-Objective 3: Research will be conducted to identify both emerging and promising practices in educational technology so that students will continue to excel in the community, work place, and in a global society.
+Objective 3: Students will be exposed to cross-platform environments and devices in order to continue to excel in the community, work place, and in a global society.

-Timeline: July 1, 2010 - June 30, 2013 This objective has been met.
+Timeline: July 1, 2013 - June 30, 2016 This objective has been met and is ongoing.